sillybytes/sillybytes/posts/legacy/2016/06/seamlessly-vim-tmux-windowmanager_24.md

 # Vim-Tmux Navigator

-Modifying Tmux mappings to use above scripts will make it work for Tmux-Ratpoison traversing but when a Vim instance is on an Tmux edge pane it will not jump to the appropriate Ratpoison split.
+Modifying Tmux mappings to use above scripts will make it work for Tmux-Ratpoison traversing but when a Vim instance is on a Tmux edge pane it will not jump to the appropriate Ratpoison split.
 To solve it I forked the `vim-tmux-navigator` project and made the right changes to it in the [vim-tmux-wm-monitor branch](https://github.com/alx741/vim-tmux-navigator/tree/vim-tmux-wm-monitor)